Valley-Hall In-Plane Edge States as Building Blocks for Elastodynamic Logic Circuits: Quantum valley hall effect theory

 where $(\mathit{k_x,k_y})$ is an arbitrary point in the reciprocal space located in the neighborhood of the valley $\boldsymbol{K}$ point, and $B(\mathit{k_x,k_y})$ is the Berry curvature calculated from the eigenvectors of the upper or lower bands near the band gap, which is expressed as:

 where $\boldsymbol{\psi}$ is the normalized eigenvector, and $\boldsymbol{M}$ is the unit cell mass matrix.
 A color map of the Berry curvature for the upper band is shown in Fig. \ref{BerryFig2}.
 An analogous Berry curvature map, albeit with opposite signs, can be obtained for the lower band.
-The numerically calculated Chern number for the valley $\boldsymbol{K}$ ( $\boldsymbol{K}'$) point is $+(-) 0.48$, approximately tending to $+(-)\frac{1}{2}$ of classical QVHE theory.
+The calculated Chern number at the valley $\boldsymbol{K}$ ($\boldsymbol{K'}$) should be +(-)0.5 according to classical quantum valley hall effect theory.